dandisy/adaptive-software-engineering/Adaptive Software Engineering.md

 # References

+- An Engineering - Manager's Guide to Design Patterns - A Brain-Friendly Report
 - Domain Driven Desgin In PHP
 - Patterns, Principles and Practices of Domain Driven Design
 - PHP Objects, Patterns and Practice